StatCan/cae-eac/docs/en/BestPracticesFAQ.md

 Currently with Databricks, best practice right now would be to store tables as delta tables as it is saved in parquet format and gives the tracking capabilities.

+## What should I do if the size of the broadcasted table far exceeds estimates and exceeds limit of spark.driver.maxResultSize = _____?
+Change the Spark configuration "spark.driver.maxResultSize" to "0" (means no limit) or something larger than your needs.

+## What Should I do if I cannot broadcast the table that is larger than 8GB?
+This occurs only with BroadcastHashJoin.
+There are 2 options:

+1. Change the Spark configuration "spark.sql.autoBroadcastJoinThreshold" to "-1".
+This forces Databricks to perform a SortMergeJoin.

+    ### Note About changing Spark Configuration
+    **Warning: Changing Spark configuraitons can cause out-of-memory-errors**

+    Normal approach:

+        - spark.conf.set("configuration", "value")

+    If you do not have permissions to change some configurations, this seems to be a work around:

+        - conf = spark.sparkContext._cibf,setAkk([("configuration", "value"), ("configuration", "value")])

+    How to get Spark Configuration:

+        - spark.conf.get("configuration")

+2. Steps to avoid changing configurations:

+    a.
+Partition DataFrame A into parts.

+    b.
+Perform joins with each parittion from DataFrame A with DataFrame B (concurrently is the fastest way but may require writing Dataframes to file for reading in next step).

+    c.
+Perform a union on all the joined DataFrames.

 # Change Display Language

 See [Language](Language.md) page to find out how to change the display language.